ehForwarderBot/efb-fb-messenger-slave/readme_translations/zh_CN.rst

 Known issues
 ============

-* Message reactions from others and you on other clients will not be received by EFMS.
+* Messages from threads in ``MARKETPLACE`` type (i.e. messages from interested buyers on Facebook Marketplace) cannot be processed.

+* Live location cannot be updated properly.

+* Poll messages, reminders and events are not yet supported.

+* Voice calls are not planned to be supported.

 Optional configuration file